On generating series of finitely presented operads: Operads and trees

-In general, an embedding of a (rooted) tree in the plane is determined by an ordering of inputs for each vertex.
+In general, an embedding of a rooted tree in the plane is determined by an ordering of inputs for each vertex.
+We assume that the inputs of each vertex are arranged from left to right.
 To compare two inputs of a vertex~$v$, we find for each of these inputs the minimal leaf that one can reach from~$v$ via it.
 The input for which the minimal leaf is smaller is considered to be less than the other one.
-The corresponding embedding of a shuffle monomial to the plane is called its {\em canonical realization} (in~\cite[3.1]{dk}, it is referred to as {\em canonical planar representative}).
-Thus we identify a shuffle monomial with its canonical realization.
-Note that a canonical realization is a planar tree whose leaves are enumerated by an initial segment of positive integers.
-The leaves may be permuted by substitutions of a particular kind; we call them {\em shuffle substitutions}.
-The only assumption is that it should preserve the ordering of minima of the leaves in each vertex.
+Then assume that a shuffle tree is embedded into the plane in such a way that, for the root and for each internal vertex of the shuffle tree, the inputs increase from left to right.
+We use the term~{\em canonical planar representative}~\cite[3.1]{dk} for such an embedding of a shuffle tree into the plane.
+Following~\cite[8.2.3]{Loday_Valet}, we identify a shuffle monomial or a shuffle tree with its canonical planar representative.
+Note that a canonical planar representative of a shuffle monomial is a planar tree whose leaves are enumerated by an initial segment of positive integers.
+The enumeration of the leaves is defined by a substitution of a particular kind.
+So, we call an enumeration of leaves of a planar tree monomial a {\em shuffle substitution} if, for the root and for each internal vertex of the tree monomial, the inputs increase from left to right.
+Thus, the shuffle monomials are the planar tree monomials whose leaves are enumerated by the shuffle substitutions.\footnote{We are sorry to note that the term {\em shuffle substitution} is also used in~\cite{dk, Loday_Valet} with other meanings.}

-Similarly to the non-symmetric case there are two languages to think about the tree-monomials and operations in the free operad.
-We still recommend the reader to think on shuffle tree-monomials as labeled planar trees but most of the formulas in examples are written in the more compact language of operations.
-See Figure~\ref{pic::shuffle_monom} below for the comparison of this two languages, with the monomials $g(f(f(x_1,x_3),g(x_2,f(x_4,x_9),g(x_5,x_6,x_{11}))),x_7,f(x_8,x_{10}))$ and $ f(x_1,g(x_2,x_3,x_4))$ represented as trees.
+Similarly to the non-symmetric case, there are two languages to think about the tree monomial.
+We still recommend the reader to think about shuffle tree-monomials as labeled planar trees but most of the formulas in examples are written in the more compact language of operations.
+See Figure~\ref{pic::shuffle_monom} below for the comparison of these two languages, with the monomials $g(f(f(x_1,x_3)$, $g(x_2,f(x_4,x_9)$, $g(x_5,x_6,x_{11}))),x_7,f(x_8,x_{10}))$, and $ f(x_1,g(x_2,x_3,x_4))$ represented as trees.